blakejacquot/Udacity_SelfDrivingCar_Term1_Project4_AdvancedLaneFinding/README.md

 ###Writeup / README

+All functions are contained within 'main.py'.
+The main pipeline is run with the 'proc_pipeline' function.
+Only the obtaining of original distortion parameters is housed outside the pipeline.

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.